EduArt-Robotik/edu_robot_control_template/README.md

 Following is in progress and will be added to this repository soon:

+* Deploying your code via Docker image on your robot.
 * (C++) Provide GPIO state via ROS service.
 * (Python) Provide GPIO state via ROS service.